-This level of manufacturing maturity is typical of the mid-point in the TMRR Phase of acquisition.
+This level of manufacturing maturity is typical of the mid-point in the Technology Maturation and Risk Reduction (TMRR) Phase of acquisition.
 The industrial base assessment should have been initiated to identify potential manufacturing sources.
-The manufacturing strategy developed for Milestone A's AS has been refined with the technology maturation contractor and integrated into the

-Risk Management Plan (RMP).11 Identification of enabling or CTs and components is complete.
+The manufacturing strategy developed for Milestone A's Acquisition Strategy (AS) has been refined with the technology maturation contractor and integrated into the Risk Management Plan (RMP).4 Identification of enabling CTs and components is complete.
 With release of product data required for prototype component manufacturing, evaluation of the design to determine Key Characteristics (KC) has been initiated.
 Prototype materials have been demonstrated on components in a production-relevant environment, but many manufacturing processes and procedures are still in development.
 Manufacturing technology development efforts, as well as producibility assessments of key technologies and components, have been initiated.